puresec/node-csocket/README.md

-# csocket
+# csocket-linux

 Port for C's `sys/socket.h` methods for synchronous usage of sockets as file descriptors.

-This package uses a native node module so it is compiled on your machine.
+This package uses a native node module that is precompiled for Linux.
-For using the module prebuilt for Linux, see [csocket-linux](https://www.npmjs.com/package/csocket-linux).
+To compile the module on installation, see [csocket](https://www.npmjs.com/package/csocket).

 It is not recommended to make synchronous operations in NodeJS since there is only one thread and blocking it prevents the event loop from going, and any asynchronous operations will not